Lightning-Universe/Training-Studio_app/docs/source/workflows/stop_or_delete_sweep.rst

 .. code-block::

-   lightning stop sweep <sweep-name>
+   lightning stop sweep --name=<sweep-name>

 For example:

 .. code-block::

-   lightning stop sweep thomas-0f615232
+   lightning stop sweep --name=thomas-0f615232

 Here is the output of the command: